 The Latinx scholarship on the Virgin of Guadalupe is almost entirely hagiographical and avoids the debate over whether the miracle of the Virgin Mary in 1531 Mexico is "real" history.
 This lecture suggests that appreciating the science fictional aspects of the Virgin of Guadalupe's appearance brings new understanding of that event.
 Interpreting the original text sources through the materiality of European military science, and New World racial and metaphysical sciences, Guadalupe's miraculous appearance is the reimagining of possibilities: the "science fictionality" of indigenous and criolloMexicans confronted by European science and technologies.
 The lecture compares the appearance of Guadalupe in 1531 with its reiteration in Cherrie Moraga’s 1993 play "Heroes and Saints."

 Rudy V. Busto is Associate Professor of Religion at UCSB.
 His teaching and research interests focus broadly on race and religion in North America, with specific interests in Chicanx religion, Asian American religion, and the intersections of religion and science fiction.
 He is the author of King Tiger: The Religious Vision of Reies López Tijerina, and is currently completing a manuscript on Asian American religion (DisOrienting Subjects: Asian Americans and Religion), and continues to work on a book project on Chicanx Religion (The Predicaments of Nepantla: Chicanx Religion).

-The Rebecca E. Moore Lecture in Religious Studies: Desire, Economics, and the Tantric Frontiers of Global Capital
+The Rebecca E. Moore Lecture in Study of Religion: Desire, Economics, and the Tantric Frontiers of Global Capital

-Featuring Dr. Matthew King (University of California, Riverside Department of Religious Studies)
+Featuring Dr. Matthew King (University of California, Riverside Department of Study of Religion)

 October 23, 2017 @ 4pm in Little Theater